 Mrs A K Greenway MCIEH

 Who do I make the Appeal to?

 If you do not think you have received the results you expected, contact Aly Greenway Workplace Training by

 E mail: email@example.com or Telephone: 01949 850831 or Post:

 Wychwood, Chapel Lane,

-Aly Greenway Workplace Training will look into your appeal and recheck your exam Answer Information Sheet or Candidate Assessment Record if this is possible.
-If Aly Greenway Workplace Training considers that an error has been made, then the Awarding Body, Qualsafe Awards (QA)) will be contacted on your behalf and the Awarding Body’s candidate Appeals Procedure will be followed.
+Aly Greenway Workplace Training will look into your appeal and recheck your exam Answer Information Sheet or Learner Assessment Record if this is possible.
+If Aly Greenway Workplace Training considers that an error has been made, then the Awarding Body, Qualsafe Awards (QA)) will be contacted on your behalf and the Awarding Body’s learner Appeals Procedure will be followed.

-The candidate will be required to pay an appeals fee to Qualsafe which must be sent with the appeal and necessary documentation.
+The learner will be required to pay an appeals fee to Qualsafe which must be sent with the appeal and necessary documentation.

 If Aly Greenway Workplace Training does not consider an appeal is likely to be upheld, then you will be notified and other options will be discussed.
 (See ‘who can make an appeal?’)

 If the appeal is upheld then the Centre will be notified in around 20 days of the appeal being made and you will be contacted as soon as is possible after that time.
 The appeals fee will be reimbursed to the learner in full.